-Both pension insurance and unemployment insurance are financed mainly by obligatory contributions from employers and employees.
-The contributions are calculated as a percentage of the gross wages up to an income threshold, individual risks are not considered.
-Entitlement also depends on individuals' earned income and, especially in the case of pension insurance, on the duration of employment.
-At this point we have to mention that in 2003 almost a quarter of the pension insurance budget was financed by taxes, justified by social elements of the pension system.
 However, the way in which social insurance is financed, results in income transfers from insured individuals with low risks to individuals with high risks.
 Thus we concentrate on the regional distribution of risks when we focus on the distribution of expenditure.
 For pension insurance we do not have any references for a meaningful regional variance in mortality risks but we can add some other political and social explanations for the spatial distribution of state pension payments.
-Social elements of the pension insurance are, for example, the acknowledgement of a contribution period for parenting, and early retirement pensions.
 An important social or political element is the legal approach to dealing with the employment biographies of inhabitants of the former German Democratic Republic (GDR) after reunification.
 As a result of a generous acceptance and acknowledgement of employment periods, along with nearly full employment in the former GDR and a large share of working women in contrast to the share of working women who lived in West Germany, up to now the average of state pensions is still higher in the eastern part of Germany than in the western federal states.
 Finally we can mention the intergenerational redistribution within the pension insurance.
 This is a result of demographic, economic and social trends.

 What conclusions can now be drawn from the elements listed above for the impact of federal pension insurance on the regional income distribution in a given period of time?
-Although the equivalence of contributions and entitlements is still high in the pension insurance, we expect some trends in the regional distribution.
+Although the equivalence of contributions and entitlements is still high in pension insurance, we expect some trends in the regional distribution.
 For political and historical reasons we assume higher net income transfers from the western regions to regions in eastern Germany, enforced by high unemployment and lower wages in eastern Germany and thus lower contributions.
 Due to the fact that we can only observe the year 2003 in our empirical analysis, we also assume a spatial picture of distribution within the western regions.
 Regions which have experienced structural change in the last decades, such as regions with an important mining industry in the past, such as the Ruhr area, and are now suffering from high unemployment, could also have a positive balance of regional contributions and regional pension payments.
 On the other hand, prospering regions in the south which used to have an important agricultural sector may have payments below and contributions above the national average.